h0tp-ftw/anki-addon-vscode-setup/README.md

 - start Anki in debug mode as shown in the video below

 To use this setup with the ankihub add-on, just copy all files (except for `requirements.txt` and `ankihub/__init__.py`) into your ankihub add-on folder and adjust the paths and the symlink mentioned above.
+You also don't need to copy the `anki_base` directory, as it will be generated when you launch anki with the `-b` flag, which is configured in `vscode/launch.json`.
+You will still need to create the symlink from `ankihub` to `anki_base/addons21/ankihub`.

 ## Screenshots and recordings